FrozenSand/UrbanTerror4/README.md

 If you encounter a bug while using Urban Terror 4.2, please first check that [a similar issue hasn't been opened yet](https://github.com/FrozenSand/UrbanTerror42/issues).

-If your bug has not been reported yet, please provide us at least the following information:
+If your bug has not been reported, please provide us at least the following information:

 - What platform you were using when having this bug (Windows, Linux, Mac OSX)
 - The version of your platform (Windows 7, OSX 10.9...)